-14 RELATED PARTIES AND CONNECTED CHARITIES
+15. RELATED PARTIES AND CONNECTED CHARITIES

 Charity Fund 1961 (The Stationers' and Newspaper Makers' Company) (Charity number 233251) is a connected charity as its Trustees are the Court of Assistants of The Worshipful Company of Stationers and Newspaper Makers who appoint the Trustees of The Stationers' Foundation.
-The charity received a donation of £10,000 from Charity Fund 1961 (Stationers' and Newspaper Makers' Company) (2018 - £30,000).
+The charity received a donation of £10,000 from Charity Fund 1961 (Stationers' and Newspaper Makers' Company) (2019 - £10,000).
+The charity made a charge of £1,536 (£0 - 2019) for administrative services.

 The Stationers' Hall Charity (Charity number 1169753) is a connected charity as its Trustees include appointees of The Worshipful Company of Stationers and Newspaper Makers.
-During the year the Stationers' Foundation made charges to Stationers' Hall Charity of £4,776 (2018 - £4,234).
+During the year the Stationers' Foundation made charges to Stationers' Hall Charity of £5,154 (2019 - £4,776) for administrative services.